konflux-ci/e2e-tests/pipelines/interrupt_catcher/README.md

 # IC rotation Cron triggered pipeline

-This pipeline triggers an Appstudio QE Interrupt catcher roration.
+This pipeline triggers an Appstudio QE Interrupt catcher rotation.
 It's scheduled to run every Thursday at 10 AM.

 This jobs rotates IC responsibility through the list defined in cm_people_list.yaml.
 It will shift the two IC people by one (a.k.a. last week's Primary IC is next week's backup IC).
 The job also sends a message to #forum-stonesoup-qe slack channel with info who is current primary and backup IC.
 It also sends a message to the same channel, when the pipeline fails.

-## Prerequisities
+## Prerequisites
 * Cluster with Openshift Pipelines installed (tested with Pipelines 1.7.2).
 * Existing `appstudio-qe` namespace
 * Slack App OAuth token with at least `usergroups:read` and `usergroups:write` scopes.